scheinerman/Spirograph.jl/README.md

 + `b` is the radius of the moving wheel, and
 + `offset` is the distance from the center of the moving wheel to the pen location.

 Here `a` and `b` are integers.
 The argument `b` may be negative, in which case the moving wheel glides along the inside of the fixed wheel.
+See [this diagram](diagram.pdf) in which the red dot shows the pen location.

 The optional `args` can be used to change aspects of the plot.